kurianbenoy/kurianbenoy-website/_posts/2021-05-17-notes-js-asynchronousity.md

 2. It won't function, as the operation to fill canvas is still running, and only on completion the alert button is shown.

 - JavaScript also has threads with Web Workers for using threads.
 It can help when you have a computer with multiple cores.
-- The issue with threads comes when one task you run depends on another, so multiple threads needn't  help.
+- The issue with threads comes when one task you run depends on another, so multiple threads needn't help always to improve speed.
-- In such situations there is a system like Promises as based on the language construct.
+- In such situations there is a system like Promises in JavaScript language construct.

 Main thread: Task A                   Task B
     Promise:      |__async operation__|

 - In case of JavaScript to implement asynchronous programming, it is usually implemented with the help of concept **Event Loop**:

-Coming on that topic, there is an excellent talk by Phillip Roberts about "What the heck is event loop anyways?".
+Coming on that topic of Event Loop, there is an excellent talk by Phillip Roberts about "What the heck is event loop anyways?".
 It's the most watched video for a particular reason.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8aGhZQkoFbQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>